selvadurai/DSA-Using-C/README.md

 # DSA-Using-C
-Mastering Data Structures &amp; Algorithms using C and C++
+Mastering Data Structures &amp; Algorithms using C and C++ by Abdul Bari